 There are disclosure requirements under Canadian securities laws with respect to the terms of a financing related to the acquisition of a public company.
-In the context of a takeover bid where a financing is involved, the takeover bid circular must state the name of the lender, the terms and financing conditions of the loan, the circumstances under which the loan must repaid and the proposed method of repayment.
+In the context of a takeover bid where a financing is involved, the takeover bid circular must state the name of the lender, the terms and conditions precedent to the financing, the circumstances under which the loan must be repaid and the proposed method of repayment.
 These disclosure requirements are easily satisfied by including a summary of the terms and conditions of the financing in the circular, which must be in the form prescribed.